proconlon/ec535-final/beaglebone/system_setup.md

+# BeagleBone setup details

-This is crontab for the upload script
+This is crontab for the upload script:
 ```
 */5 * * * * /usr/bin/python3 /home/debian/upload.py >> /home/debian/upload.log 2>&1
 ```

-This is the systemd for the ML model which should be always running.
+This is the systemd for the ML model which should be always running. (`predictive_maintain.service`)
 ```sh
 [Unit]
 Description=Predictive Maintenance Model and Notifier